dordsor21/Mods/README.md

 ### Data Collection and Profiling

- We collect do not collect any on your usage of this ModPack what so ever.
-Granted data collection does help improve the quality of software, but we believe in your privacy and freedom and will not track anything; this includes your MineCraft credentials, and we will have no part in stealing passwords and usernames.
+ We collect do not collect any on your usage of this ModPack whatsoever.
+Granted data collection does help improve the quality of software, but we believe in your privacy and freedom and will not track anything; this includes your MineCraft credentials; we will have no part in stealing passwords and usernames.

 ## Installation